“The greatness of a community is most accurately measured by the compassionate actions of its members.”

 To recognize the importance of providing care that is respectful, aware of and sensitive to religious, cultural, sexual and gender orientation and socio-economic differences.

-To effectively serve diverse populations with increased access to care and culturally aware programs, Open Circle recognizes the important of working with instructors, therapists and support staff that are representative of the populations being served.
-Toward this goal, Open Circle works to actively welcome diversity in it’s professional partners and has the future goal of hosting or providing trainings to engage and train individuals with diverse backgrounds to treat and teach clients and students from and within their own communities.
+To effectively serve diverse populations with increased access to care and culturally aware programs, Open Circle recognizes the importance of working with instructors, therapists and support staff that are representative of the populations being served.
+Toward this goal, Open Circle seeks through advocacy work and monetary donations to support the work of sister organizations serving specific communities, as well as to actively welcome diversity in it’s practitioners and partner professionals.

 To uphold a commitment to serve ALL families, regardless of the ability to pay for services.
 Program costs are income-based, utilizing established guidelines and social programming, to allow all mothers and families access education, wellness therapies, and advocacy.
 Programs are currently funded by means of direct payment for services, and many in time additionally be funded by insurance reimbursement, scholarships, grants, and donations.